How to remember words – the seven steps

 Step 3 – Think over the word.
 However, that could be step 2 as well.
 Often, you take both steps at once.
 Writing down – or, copying and pasting it- gives you time to consider the word.
 Does the word look like another word, is it related to some word in another language you know?
 Or is it a different form of some other Dutch word?

-Step 4 – Hear the word.
+Step 4 – Listen to the word.
 This may be step 1 as well.
-To remember, some people need to see the written or printed word, others want to hear it.
+To memorize, some people need to see the written or printed word, others want to hear it.
 However, to store them in your memory, both actions are required.

 How to remember words, number 6

-Step 6 – Decide whether you want to remember the word or not – and if: repeat it
+Decide whether you want to remember the word or not – and repeat it: Step 6

 Beware!
 Some teachers consider making your own choices illegal.
 Others tell us that making up your vocabulary is quite natural.
 Anyway, a good language learning method made the selection for you: that method uses frequently used words only.
 And frequently used words are important words.

-But, isn’t it a quite natural process that you remember the names of people who were important in your life and that you forget those who did not play a role in your emotions?
-Yes, it is, and thus, permit yourself to not do your best for words that are not useful for you now.
-Did you take the wrong decision on that?
+But, isn’t it quite a natural process that you remember the names of people who were important in your life and that you forget those who did not play a role in your emotions?
+Yes, it is, and thus, permit yourself not to do your best for words that are not useful for you now.
+Did you make the wrong decision on that?
 No problem, life will teach you and you will relearn the word later.
 Work on the words that you need, and repeat.

 Step 7 – Use the words in a real or a virtual conversation.
 The last step is the most difficult one.
 But not when you are studying with the Delft method with conversation classes, because step 7 is included in it.
 You turn theory – the text that you prepared for your conversation class – into practice in the conversation class.
 The Delft method has most of the mentioned steps.
 Besides, the Delft method is so intensive that during the course, you have no time for anything else than the conversation classes require.
 The 7 steps are available for later.